Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-java-concolic.md

 ### For Exploration: Reaching the Unreachable

-In mature fuzzing campaigns, fuzzers can get "stuck," repeatedly exploring the same regions of code without making new discoveries.
+In mature fuzzing campaigns, fuzzers can get "stuck" repeatedly exploring the same regions of code without making new discoveries.
 Our concolic executor addresses this by recording the path constraints that lead to these stuck points, negating them, and using the Z3 solver to generate new inputs that bypass the roadblock.